-The film is directed by Ron Howard (Apollo 13, Cocoon, Splash), who introduced it to an invited audience in London this week.
-I spoke with him afterwards.
+The film is directed by Ron Howard (Apollo 13, Cocoon, Splash), who introduced it to an invited audience in London; I spoke with him afterwards.
 He admits one key to its power is the on-screen presence of Paul McCartney and Ringo Starr, who reminisce freely about those extraordinary years: the two surviving Beatles had given their blessing to the project, as had the widows of George Harrison and John Lennon, Olivia Harrison and Yoko Ono.
 “They were all very co-operative,” Howard said.

 “I thought to concentrate on the years the Beatles had been a touring band (from 1962 to 1966) would make for a fascinating structure.”